manips-sai-org/OpenSai/tutorials/docs/2_robot_arm.md

 ```

 Two things to note:
-- In the world file, the path to the robot file contains `${SAI_MODEL_URDF_FOLDER}/`.
-This refers to the urdf model folder of the SAIModel repository and this syntax can be used in all urdf and xml files.
+- In the world file, the path to the robot file contains `${OpenSai_MODEL_URDF_FOLDER}/`.
+This refers to the urdf model folder of the OpenSaiModel repository and this syntax can be used in all urdf and xml files.
 - We added a logger tag to the simvizConfiguration to define a custom folder where to log the files instead of using the default one as in the first tutorial.

 Start the simulation for tutorial 2